tomiyee/e-paper-photos/epd4in2/README.md

 ## SD Helpers

-Assumes that `.bin` files are uploaded into
+Assumes that `.bin` files are uploaded into the `/bitmaps` directory in an SD card connected to the pins specified in `sd_helpers.h`